thr2301/Digital-Image-Processing-Filters/README.md

 ## Introduction

 This repository contains Python scripts for performing several fundamental image processing tasks.
-The scripts utilize NumPy for numerical operations and matplotlib for visualizations.
+The scripts utilize NumPy for numerical operations and matplotlib for visualizations.The common.py was provided by the professor and includes some helper functions.

 ## Functionality